Astrophytum capricorne var. niveum (K.Kayser) Backeb.

 Goat's Horn Cactus is a desert cactus that loves the sun and will grow well if provided with plenty of direct sunshine.
-To young specimens should be provided with indirect sunlight.
+However, young specimens should be provided with indirect sunlight.
 Inadequate light could result in poor growth and unnatural shape.

 Use alkaline, lime-based soil with good drainage as this species is rot prone.

 It thrives in average room temperatures between 60 and 75 °F (16 and 24 °C ) from spring until fall.
-From late autumn to late winter, give them a resting winter at temperatures between 45 and 50 °F (7 and 10 °C).
+Then, from late fall to late winter, give them a resting winter at temperatures between 45 and 50 °F (7 and 10 °C).

 Average indoor humidity is fine for Goat's Horn Cactus.
 Provide good air ventilation for healthy growth.